macrocosm-os/folding/README.md

 bash run_autoprocess.sh
 ```

+The following environment variables need to be set in your system or application environment:
+- `S3_REGION = "nyc3"`: The AWS region or S3-compatible region where the bucket is located.
+- `S3_ENDPOINT = "https://nyc3.digitaloceanspaces.com"`: The endpoint URL for your S3-compatible service.
+- `S3_KEY`: Your S3 access key ID.
+- `S3_SECRET`: Your S3 secret access key.
+- `VALIDATOR_ID`: Unique identifier for your validator.

 ### Miner
 There are many parameters that one can configure for a simulation.
 The base command-line args that are needed to run the miner are below.
 ```bash